2017-18 RPP Task Force Budget Recommendations

 Recommendations of the Resource Planning Task Force

 The campus may face key choices with regard to enrollment growth.
-Enrollment growth is the primary funding mechanism through which the campus can capture additional state dollars that are important to the University.
+Enrollment growth is the primary funding mechanism through which the campus can capture additional revenues that are important to the University.
 However, the campus is near its master plan enrollment limit.
 The campus may have to adapt to accommodate more students, while continuing to improve quality, using both traditional and creative strategies.

 The Task Force would like to acknowledge the continued hard work and resolve shown by the entire university community.
 CSULB remains a vital, premiere institution of higher education.
 This would not be possible without the energy, creativity, dedication and positive attitude of our faculty, staff and students.